Teal-Insights/ccdr-explorer-client/README.md

 ### Install development dependencies in a VSCode Dev Container

-If you use VSCode with Docker, the following VSCode Dev Container configuration will install all dependencies and automatically open the project in a container:
+If you use VSCode with Docker to develop in a container, the following VSCode Dev Container configuration will install all dependencies:

 ``` json
 {